Armageddon (2002): Storylines

 The main feud heading into Armageddon on the Raw brand was between Shawn Michaels and Triple H, with the two feuding over the World Heavyweight Championship.
 At SummerSlam, Michaels defeated Triple H in an unsanctioned street fight after pinning him with a jackknife hold.
-Three months later at Survivor Series, Michaels won an Elimination Chamber match, by last eliminating Triple H, to win the World Heavyweight Championship.
+Three months later at Survivor Series, Michaels won the Elimination Chamber match by last eliminating Triple H to win the World Heavyweight Championship.
 On the November 25 episode of Raw, Michaels made his first successful title defense against Rob Van Dam after interference from Triple H. On the December 2 episode of Raw, Triple H defeated Van Dam in a number one contender's match with Michaels as the special guest referee, earning a championship match against Michaels at Armageddon.
 Afterwards, the two brawled with one another, ending with Michaels nailing Triple H with Sweet Chin Music.
 On the December 9 episode of Raw, Raw General Manager Eric Bischoff announced that the match between the two at Armageddon would be a Three Stages of Hell match, where the first fall would be a street fight, the second fall would be a steel cage match, and the third fall (if necessary) would be a ladder match.
-Later on that night, after Triple H defeated Jeff Hardy, Triple H and Ric Flair attacked Hardy until Michaels came out to fend off both men.
-Moments later, Flair informed Michaels that if he did not pass the torch at Armageddon, Triple H would "kill him", taking the most coveted trophy in the business from him.
-Towards the end of the show, Michaels attacked Triple H and Flair with a shovel outside the arena.
-Michaels then hit Triple H with a trash can, causing him to fall into a dumpster.
-Shortly after, Michaels climbed to the top of a trailer and jumped onto Triple H.